Cuppixx/Cuppixx.github.io/README.md

 **A note on project dates:**

-The project dates are intended to show how long I worked on the core of a project, supported it, or continued to push new updates and features.
-This means the project dates don’t always reflect actual development time.
-Therefore, if you’re interested in seeing exactly how much work I put into each project, please refer to the commit history.
+Project dates are intended to show how long I worked on the core of an individual project, supported it, or continued to push new updates and features.
+This means that project dates don’t always reflect the actual commit history.
+Therefore, if you're interested in seeing exactly how much work I put into each project, please refer to their individual commit history.

 [//]: # (////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////)
 [//]: # (////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////)